 Designer: Georges Beaupré

-The National Film Board logo is made up of a human figure with outstretched arms that are connected overhead.
+The design consists of a human figure with outstretched arms that are connected overhead.
 The placement of the head, surrounded by arms and body, symbolizes a visionary eye.